 The deck size dictates the cutting width and length of your finished lawns.
 Depending on the size of your property, you will have to pick the cutting deck measurements accordingly.
 A larger property with acres or hectares of land will require some of the largest mowers out there.

-Our team of professionals say the best zero-turn mower under 4000 can provide cutting decks of 54-inches, but you may need to pay more for ones that reach 61-inches.
+Our team of professionals models under $4,000 can provide cutting decks of 54-inches, but you may need to pay more for ones that reach 61-inches.
 Sure, a large mowing deck will save you time, but are these enormous lawn mowers really necessary?

 Our engineers say your best bet is to find mowers with a balance between size and maneuverability.
 For example, if you have many obstacles and fixtures on your lawn, then a large mower is not the way to go.
 A smaller mower will take longer to mower, but it could make turning and avoiding things very difficult.